 What Is an RV Slide Out Awning?
 What’s Their Purpose?

-An RV slide out awning is the tiny awning that covers your slide out when you extended it.
+An RV slide out awning is a tiny awning that covers your slide out when you extended it.
 Some people call them slide toppers.
 These small awnings extend automatically when you deploy your slides.
 Their job is to prevent debris, dirt, and water from getting into your RV through the slide seal.

 Benefits of RV Slide Out Awnings